 9.1.
 Overview

-Spatial Resources are the resources which we usually think of as Geospatial Data.
+Spatial Resources are resources which we usually think of as Geospatial Data.
 They include Features, Coverages, and Images.
 This Conformance Class defines basic patterns for accessing Spatial Resources.
-Additional OGC API Standards have been developed to address specific API requirements for each Spatial Resource type.
+Additional OGC API Standards have been or are being developed to address specific OGC API requirements for each Spatial Resource type.

-OGC APIs are designed to support two access patterns; Hypermedia Access, and Direct Access.
+OGC APIs are designed to support two access patterns: Hypermedia Access, and Direct Access.
 OGC APIs support both access patterns through the use of API Definition documents, standardized paths, and standardized hypermedia schemas.

 Hypermedia Access was described in the Navigation section of Clause 8.
-For Spatial Resources, hypermedia navigation is enabled through the links included in each schema defined by this Reqirement Class.
+For Spatial Resources, hypermedia navigation is enabled through the links included in each schema defined by the Requirement Class defined in that Clause.

 Direct access is the use of know URL paths to access a resource directly.
 The requirements in this Requirement Class are organized around the standard paths for Spatial Data.